1995 Marshallese referendum

 A package of constitutional reforms proposed by the Constitutional Council was held in the Marshall Islands in April 1995.
 In 1994 the Nitijela voted to create a Constitutional Council which would propose a raft of constitutional changes and reforms.
 The Council submitted thirty-five proposals, each of which had to attain a two-thirds majority of valid votes in order to pass.
-Turnout was low at 33%, and only a measure establishing the Marshallese language version of the constitution passed.
-All other proposals failed to reach the two-thirds bar, and thus failed.
+Turnout was low at 33%, and only a measure establishing the prevalence of the Marshallese language version of the constitution over the English one passed.
+All other proposals failed to reach the two-thirds bar and thus failed.